Robert Whiting: Writing career

 Whiting's works on baseball include The Chrysanthemum and the Bat: The Game Japanese Play (Dodd, Mead, N.Y.
 1977), You Gotta Have Wa (1989 Macmillan, 1990, 2009 Vintage Departures), Slugging It Out In Japan: An American Major Leaguer in the Tokyo Outfield (1991), and The Meaning of Ichiro: The New Wave from Japan and the Transformation of Our National Pastime (2004), all of which have been published in English and Japanese.

 You Gotta Have Wa is a work about Japanese society as seen through their adopted sport of baseball.
 It was a Book of the Month Club selection and a Casey Award finalist.
 While the San Francisco Chronicle described it as "one of the best-written sports books ever"), it examines larger issues concerning Japan as well.
 David Halberstam stated that "What you read (in You Gotta Have Wa) is applicable to almost every other dimension of American-Japanese relations."
 The book sold 125,000 copies in hardcover and trade paperback and is in its 23rd printing.
 It was published in Japanese by Kadokawa under the title Wa Wo Motte Nihon To Nasu.
 It sold 200,000 copies in hardcover and paperback editions.

+Whiting, under the pen name "Guy Jeans" (a pun on the word gaijin), co-authored the manga series Reggie with artist Minoru Hiramatsu, a story about a Black American Major League player who joins a Japanese baseball team.
+It was serialized in Kodansha's Morning magazine from 1991 to 1994.

 Tokyo Junkie was published in 2021.

 The Chrysanthemum and the Bat was chosen by TIME Magazine editorial staff as the best sports book of the year.
 Published in Japanese by Simul Publishing Company, as Kiku to Batto it was reissued in 2005 by Hayakawa Shoten Publishing.

 Warren Cromartie's autobiography, Slugging It Out In Japan (Kodansha International, Tokyo 1991), was co-authored by Whiting.
 The book was the recipient of a New York Public Library award for educational merit.

 The Meaning of Ichiro, was published by Warner Books in 2004, and excerpted in Sports Illustrated.
 It sold 25,000 copies.
 The Japanese translation, Ichiro Kakumei was published by Hayakawa Shoten.
 A revised and updated edition of The Meaning of Ichiro, entitled The Samurai Way of Baseball, was published in trade-paperback form by Warner Books in April, 2005.